BloodsFa1zer/BloodsFa1zer/README.md

   <h1 align="center">
     ABOUT ME
   </h1>
-  My qualifications include hands-on experience with Golang, specifically utilizing Echo, PostgreSQL, Postman, and Docker.
-I have successfully developed two web applications for user management systems, employing both RestAPI and gRPC designs.
-Additionally, I established an administrative system for a board game shop.
-My experience extends to security based on JWT and Cookies Authorization, as well as implementing a caching layer using Redis to store frequently accessed data in-memory.
-Additionally, I am well-versed in developing robust architectures for applications, including the implementation of a DAO layer.
+I am a Golang Developer with experience in Echo, PostgreSQL, Postman, and Docker.
+I have developed user management web applications using REST API and gRPC designs and created an administrative system for a board game shop.
+My expertise includes JWT and Cookies Authorization, and implementing Redis caching layers.

+Currently, I contribute to a language learning platform, using REST API (Gin), PostgreSQL, and Docker.
+My Software Engineering degree from Taras Shevchenko National University of Kyiv, along with practical skills in NoSQL and Redis, supports my backend development focus.
+I am committed to clean code, efficient systems architecture, and have hands-on experience with CI/CD, unit testing, and microservices.
+I am seeking IT intern or junior developer roles to expand my practical exposure and contribute to meaningful projects.

 <a href="https://github.com/BloodsFa1zer/BloodsFa1zer/blob/main/CV_Misha_Shevniuk_GO_Developer.pdf" target="_blank">